 Press the seam open.
 It is important to press the seam open so there is less bulk in your finished product.

-Here is what your piece looks like:
+Here is what your piece looks like – a nice parallelogram!

 Now is the tricky part. 🙂 Fold the piece so that the straight-grain edges meet in the center, as shown below.
 This will form a tube with offset ends.
 The offset should match the measurement of your desired bias cut strips.
 The straight of grain edges are where you’ll sew the next seam (the edges that are together below).
 The outside edges are the bias of the fabric.